AI SDK ProvidersAmazon Bedrock

 Amazon Bedrock Provider

-The Amazon Bedrock provider for the Vercel AI SDK contains language model support for the Amazon Bedrock APIs.
+The Amazon Bedrock provider for the AI SDK contains language model support for the Amazon Bedrock APIs.

 Setup